 Lifespan Comprehensive Sickle Cell Center

 We treat individuals of all ages living with sickle cell disease.
 Our job is to help you live up to your best self.
-The Lifespan Comprehensive Sickle Cell Center at the Medical University of South Carolina has two components – clinical care and research.
+The Lifespan Comprehensive Sickle Cell Center at the MUSC Children's Health has two components – clinical care and research.

 Patients of all ages with sickle cell disease receive care in the Rutledge Tower, 2nd floor clinic.
 The clinic is staffed by a multidisciplinary team of board-certified pediatric hematologists, hematology nurse-specialists, and a clinical coordinator.
 Patient and family education is provided at the time of diagnosis and is incorporated into all clinic visits as part of comprehensive care.
 Our clinic provides both acute care for patients with pain, fever, or other complications of sickle cell disease as well as comprehensive, routine care, and disease-specific management.